Efficient Estimation of Sensor Biases for the 3-Dimensional Asynchronous Multi-Sensor System: Conclusion and Future Work

 In this paper, we have presented a weighted nonlinear LS formulation for the 3-dimensional asynchronous multi-sensor registration problem by assuming the existence of a reference target moving with a nearly constant velocity.
-By choosing appropriate weight matrices via exploiting the first- and second- order statistics of the measurement and motion process noises, the proposed formulation includes classical nonlinear LS and ML estimation as special cases.
-Moreover, we propose an efficient BCD algorithm for solving the formulated problem and also develop a computationally efficient algorithm based on the ADMM to globally solve nonconvex subproblems with respect to angle biases in the BCD iteration.
+By choosing appropriate weight matrices, the proposed formulation includes classical nonlinear LS and ML estimation as special cases.
+Moreover, we have proposed an efficient BCD algorithm for solving the formulated problem and also have developed a computationally efficient algorithm based on the ADMM to globally solve nonconvex subproblems with respect to angle biases in the BCD iteration.
 Numerical simulation results demonstrate the effectiveness and efficiency of the proposed formulation and the BCD algorithm.
-In particular, our proposed approaches can achieve significantly better estimation performance than existing celebrated approaches based on the first-order approximation and our proposed approaches are robust to the sensor bias level.
+In particular, our proposed approaches can achieve significantly better estimation performance than existing celebrated approaches based on the linear approximation and our proposed approaches are the most robust to the sensor bias level.